wernerglinka/metalsmith-autonav/README.md

     '/': 'topMenu'            // Creates a topMenu from the root level }
 }));

+// With multiple navigation configurations metalsmith.use(autonav({
+  // Global options
+  options: {
+    navHomePage: true
+  },

+  // Section-specific menus (global - uses the 'main' configuration)
+  sectionMenus: {
+    '/blog/': 'blogMenu',      // Creates a blogMenu from blog section '/products/': 'productNav' // Creates a productNav from products section },

+  // Multiple named configurations
+  configs: {
+    main: {
+      navKey: 'nav',          // Primary navigation
+      breadcrumbKey: 'breadcrumb'
+    },
+    footer: {
+      navKey: 'footerNav',    // Footer navigation
+      navExcludeKey: 'footerExclude'
+    }
+  }
+}));
 ```

+When using multiple navigation configurations, the section menus are created based on the `main` configuration's navigation tree (case-insensitive, so 'Main' or 'MAIN' will also work).
+If no configuration named 'main' exists, the plugin will use the first configuration for section menus.

 Then in your templates, you can use these section-specific menus: